Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Theory

 For the study of ligand hyperfine structure, however, the above conventional HDVV model requires an extension.
-When the overall system is electron-spin active, its ligands tend to produce hyperfine signals from nuclear-spin-active positions, largely due to their non-zero spin distribution that results from interaction with ISC.
-An alkyl ligand is expected to abstract an electron from the ISC it binds to.
-From a quantum mechanical perspective, the ligand can be thus modeled as the linear superposition of states where the ligand fully abstracts an electron and states where it does not.
+When the overall system is electron-spin active, its ligands tend to produce hyperfine signals from nuclear-spin-active positions, largely due to their non-zero spin distribution that results from interaction with the FeS cluster.
+An alkyl ligand is expected to abstract an electron from the FeS cluster that it binds to.
+From a quantum mechanical perspective, the ligand can thus be modeled as the linear superposition of states where the ligand fully abstracts an electron and states where it does not.
 In the latter states, the ligand would be a neutral radical.
 A radical configuration clearly involves the presence of a delocalized spin-electron.
-Such type of configuration does give rise to the hyperfine signals, as opposed to configurations where a full electron is abstracted.
+Such a configuration does give rise to the hyperfine signals, as opposed to configurations where a full electron is abstracted.
 Our approach is an extended HDVV (E-HDVV) model for ligand spin properties based on SB theory.
-The present formalism treats the unpaired ligand spin-electron (LSE) as a delocalized entity, as opposed to the spin electrons in transition metals, which are of a localized nature.
-Inclusion of the LSE in the model and spin-symmetrization of the resultant states, as we show here, quantitatively explains experimental results.
+The present formalism treats the unpaired ligand spin-electron (LSE) as a delocalized object, as opposed to the spin electrons in transition metals, which are treated as localized entities.
+Inclusion of the LSE in the model and spin-symmetrization of the resultant states, as we show here, yields a quantitative explanation of experimental results.
+Herein we study the $\Omega$ intermediate\cite{horitani2016radical,byer2018paradigm,broderick2018mechanism} of SAM reductive cleavage, which features 5'-dAdo as a ligand, Figure \ref{model_fig}.
+For the bound ligand case, a cyano ligand is considered.
+We then show our model is also applicable to ligand detachment process.